-There is significant disparity between the life expectancy at birth for those living in the least deprived areas of Southend and those living in the most deprived areas.
-Based on death rates for 2006-2010, life expectancy for males living in the least deprived areas is 9.1 years longer than those living in the most deprived areas.
-For females, the range of difference is 8.8 years.
+There is significant disparity between the life expectancy at birth for those living in the least deprived areas of Southend-on-Sea and those living in the most deprived areas.
+Life expectancy for males living in the least deprived areas is 8.6 years longer than those living in the most deprived areas.
+For females, the range of difference is 9 years [Southend JSNA 2012].

-In addition to the resident population, the Southend health system - particularly the urgent care system - is subject to additional pressure from more than six million visitors who come to the town each year.
+In addition to the resident population, the Southend-on-Sea health system - particularly the urgent care system - is subject to additional pressure from more than six million visitors who come to the town each year.

-Southend health system - Southend CCG, its partners and providers
+Southend-on-Sea health system - Southend CCG, its partners and providers